-Will things be better for the local market on Thursday?
-Here are five things that could have a say in matters:
+Will things be better on Thursday?
+Here are five things to watch:

 - Turning $10,000 into $8 million Was Just the Beginning For 1 Man

 - Where I would invest $20,000 in the share market

 - How I’d invest $5,000 into small caps today

 - 3 high-yield dividend shares I want in my portfolio

 - Google and this ASX blue-chip just signed a deal to build a new company

 Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
 The Motley Fool Australia has no position in any of the stocks mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.